asus-linux-drivers/asus-wmi-hotkeys-driver/README.md

 # Asus WMI hotkeys driver

-The driver has been created for the situation when special keys (even associated LEDS) on laptop do not work (are not supported by kernel modules yet; how create a kernel patch is described step by step [here](https://github.com/asus-linux-drivers/asus-how-to-kernel-driver)).
-The driver works as middle-man, is listening for events and when is appropriate key event caught then is optionally toggled LED status or changed for example fan mode and also optionally send another custom key event configured in config file.
+The driver works as middle-man and can be especially handy when events are not supported by kernel module / distro code, is listening for events and when is appropriate event caught then is handled by custom configuration.
+For example can be toggled LED status or changed control file (e.g. fan mode), send another key event or executed custom command (e.g. lid state switch).
+More [here](#Configuration).

 [![License: GPLv2](https://img.shields.io/badge/License-GPL_v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 [![GitHub commits](https://img.shields.io/github/commits-since/asus-linux-drivers/asus-wmi-hotkeys-driver/v1.2.2.svg)](https://GitHub.com/asus-linux-drivers/asus-wmi-hotkeys-driver/commit/)